julelang/manual/src/compiler/compiler-optimizations.md

 ---

 `--opt-slice` \
-Enables optimizations for slice operations.
+Enables special optimizations for slice operations.

 - Erases relevant ranges of slice's itself instead of making allocation for subslice and assignment if slice gets assignment with subslice from itself.

 ---

 `--opt-assign`\
-Enables optimizations for assignments.
+Enables special optimizations for assignments.

 It's will not check deeply whether expressions are same.
 So if you want take advantage of this optimization, keep simple your assignments.

 - Removes self assignments such as `a = a` or `a, b = a, b`.
 - Optimize swap assignments such as `a, b = b, a`.

+---

+`--opt-exceptional`\
+Enables special optimizations for exceptionals.

+- Removes the exceptional handling cost and forwards the return data with exceptional directly when an exceptional function calls another exceptional function in its return statement and forwards exceptional.
+- Removes the exceptional handling cost and forwards the exceptional data directly when an exceptional function calls another exceptional function and forwards exceptional.
+Since the relevant statements are not returns statements, this optimization only applied for the last statements of function algorithm.

 ## Optimization Levels